-: A ReportDefinition item contains the data set of a custom analytical report, including the data of a predefined sets of rows, columns, and units.
+A ReportDefinition item contains the data set of a custom analytical report, including the data of a predefined sets of rows, columns, and units.

 The Analytical Reports page displays the list of the custom analytical reports that have been added to the customization project.
-The following screenshot shows the Analytical Reports page for the customization project, which in this case contains two ReportDefinition items.